JusticeBench

 Tools to help a justice organization to process, sort, schedule, analyze, and track a case.
 These are particularly important during the Engagement stage, in which parties may otherwise miss deadlines, delay hearings, make errors, or cease participation in the case.
 It is also important for the backend administration of justice, to ensure that the case gets 'rightsized' procedure, the dispute can resolve promptly, and staff can operate efficiently and clearly.

 Are you looking for data to build AI or measure its performance?
-We are featuring open datasets that can be used for benchmarking quality of AI, or to improve how an AI system works.
+Do you need evaluation protocols or standards to test out LLMs or tools?
+We are featuring open datasets, evaluation harnesses, benchmarks, and more resources that can be used for testing the performance of models and applications, and to improve how an AI system works.

 Please share datasets with JusticeBench at this form.